 Depending on your ISP or your router/modem configuration, you may find that your DNS requests are not reaching the Umbrella due to this DNS hijacking.
-This article will help you check to see if you are affected by this and what to do next to resolve this.
+This article will help you check to see if you are affected by this and what to do next to resolve it.

 How to check if your DNS requests are reaching Umbrella

-- First, check to see that your endpoint device is configured to point to the Umbrella Resolvers (220.127.116.11 & 18.104.22.168)
+- First, check to see that your endpoint device is configured to point to the Umbrella resolvers (220.127.116.11 and 18.104.22.168).

-- This is an example of a 'good', working scenario where DNS is reaching Umbrella (OpenDNS):
+- This is an example of a 'good', working scenario where DNS is reaching Umbrella / OpenDNS.